-I have been on the look out for a ground for flat up to £305k and identified one near me in Flintshire I like with open areas and transport links in the vicinity, however it's only got 52 years on the lease.
-There is not much else in Flintshire for this price, so just wondered if I would be making a grave error purchasing a short lease?
+Over the last few months I have been searching for a flat up to £245,000 and found one round the corner in Flintshire I like with amenity areas and station in the vicinity, however it only has 51 remaining years left on the lease.
+I can't really find anything else in Flintshire for this price, so just wondered if I would be making a grave error buying a lease with such few years left?

-If you need a mortgage the remaining unexpired lease term may be an issue.
-Reduce the price by the anticipated lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the property for at least twenty four months you may request that they commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the existing lease and have £0 ground rent by law.
-You should consult your conveyancing lawyer regarding this.
+If you require a mortgage the remaining unexpired lease term will likely be a potential deal breaker.
+Discount the offer by the amount the lease extension will cost if not already taken into account.
+If the existing proprietor has owned the premises for a minimum of twenty four months you can request that they commence the lease extension formalities and pass it to you.
+You can add 90 years to the current lease and have £0 ground rent by law.
+You should speak to your conveyancing lawyer concerning this matter.

-With just 70 years unexpired we estimate the price of your lease extension to range between £9,500 and £11,000 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 58 years remaining on your lease we estimate the premium for your lease extension to range between £22,800 and £26,400 as well as professional fees.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of detailed due diligence.
-Do not use this information in tribunal or court proceedings.
-There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Please do not move forward based on this information before getting professional advice.